ivadomed/ivadomed/docs/source/installation.rst

                         pip install -r requirements.txt

-        .. tab:: Nvidia GPU Support
+        .. tab:: NVIDIA GPU Support

             ``ivadomed`` requires CUDA11 to execute properly.
-If you have a nvidia GPU, try to look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`_, which needs to be > 3.5 to support CUDA11.
-Then, make sure to upgrade to nvidia driver to be at least v450+ or newer.
+If you have a NVIDIA GPU, try to look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`_, which needs to be > 3.5 to support CUDA11.
+Then, make sure to upgrade to NVIDIA driver to be at least v450+ or newer.

             If you have a compatible NVIDIA GPU that supports CUDA11 and with the right driver installed try run the following command relevant to your situation: